Isaac Steinberg: Return to Russia, political career and second exile

 On January 11, at his suggestion, the Sovnarkom decided to investigate the activities of the People's Commissariat, the Bolsheviks Pyotr Krasikov and Mechislav Kozlovsky were accused by Steinberg of illegal activities.
 During a meeting of the Council of People's Commissars in February, Lenin presented the draft of a decree, "The Socialist Fatherland in Danger!".
-In it, there was a clause calling for the execution "on the spot", meaning a loose category of criminals defined as "enemy agents, speculators, burglars, hooligans, counter-revolutionary agitators, [and] German agents".
+In it, there was a clause calling for the execution "on the spot" of a loose category of criminals defined as "enemy agents, speculators, burglars, hooligans, counter-revolutionary agitators, [and] German agents".
 Steinberg expressed objection because a "cruel threat ... with far reaching terroristic potentialities."
 He stated "Lenin resented my opposition in the name of revolutionary justice.
 So I called out in exasperation, "Then why do we bother with a Commissariat for Justice?
 Let's call it frankly the 'Commissariat for Social Extermination' and be done with it!"
 Lenin's face suddenly brightened and he replied, "Well put ... that's exactly what it should be ... but we can't say that".

 On February 18, 1918, he released Vladimir Burtsev from prison.
 In March–April 1918, Steinberg confronted Felix Dzerzhinsky.

 In the spring of 1918 he saved Prince George Lvov, who was about to be executed by the Ural Bolsheviks under Filipp Goloshchekin, with Steinberg ordering Lvov's release along with two other prisoners under a written undertaking not to leave Yekaterinburg.

 On March 15, 1918, he resigned his post and left the SNK in protest against the Treaty of Brest-Litovsk.
 On March 19, as part of the southern delegation of the Left SR Central Committee, he went to Kursk to organize partisan detachments.
 From there he went to the south of the country, visited Kharkov, Rostov-on-Don, and took part in the All-Ukrainian Congress of Soviets in Yekaterinoslav.
 Steinberg was elected to the All-Ukrainian Central Committee of the Left Socialist-Revolutionaries.
 Together with Boris Kamkov and Vladimir Karelin, he became the organizer of the Main Military Headquarters of the Left SRs in Taganrog.
 In the spring of 1918, he actively participated in the Second Congress of the Left SRs.
 He delivered a speech approving the withdrawal of the Left Socialist-Revolutionaries from the SNK and warned of the danger of the Soviet bureaucracy.
-He was arrested by the Cheka on February 10, 1919 and spent four and a half months in custody.
+He was arrested by the Cheka on February 10, 1919, and spent four and a half months in custody.

 In 1923, having been warned that he was in danger of assassination, Steinberg again moved to Germany and took his young family to live with him in Berlin.
 Here he joined the International Working Union of Socialist Parties (Vienna International), after which the All-Russian Central Executive Committee deprived him of Soviet citizenship.